Profile of John Mahama: Biography, Early Life, Net Worth, Wife

 He was promoted to the post of Minister of Communications in November 1998, serving in that post until January 2001, when the ruling National Democratic Congress (NDC) handed over power to the New Patriotic Party’s government.

-In 2000, Mahama was re-elected for another four-year term as the Member of Parliament for the Bole/Bamboi Constituency.
+In 2000, Mahama was re-elected for another four-year term as a member of Parliament for the Bole/Bamboi Constituency.
 He was again re-elected in 2004 for a third term.
-From 2001 to 2004, Mahama served as the Minority Parliamentary Spokesman for Communications.
+From 2001 to 2004, Mahama served as the minority parliamentary spokesman for communications.
 In 2002, he was appointed the Director of Communications for the NDC.
-That same year, he served as a member of the team of International Observers selected to monitor Zimbabwe’s Parliamentary Elections.
+That same year, he served as a member of the team of International Observers selected to monitor Zimbabwe’s parliamentary elections.

 As Minister and Vice-President

-Continuing to expand his interest and involvement in international affairs, in 2003 Mahama became a member of the Pan-African Parliament, serving as the Chairperson of the West African Caucus until 2011.
-He was also a member of European and Pan African Parliaments’ Ad hoc Committee on Cooperation.
+Continuing to expand his interest and involvement in international affairs, in 2003 Mahama became a member of the Pan-African Parliament, serving as the chairperson of the West African Caucus until 2011.
+He was also a member of the European and Pan African Parliaments’ Ad hoc Committee on Cooperation.

-In line with Ghana’s constitution, Mahama became President of Ghana on 24 July 2012 on the death of his predecessor, John Atta Mills.
-In July 2012, he became the Ghana’s first president to have served at all levels of political office (Ghanaian and Pan-African MP, Deputy Minister, Minister, Vice-President and President).
+In line with Ghana’s constitution, Mahama became president of Ghana on 24 July 2012 on the death of his predecessor, John Atta Mills.
+In July 2012, he became Ghana’s first president to have served at all levels of political office (Ghanaian and Pan-African MP, Deputy Minister, minister, vice president, and president).

 Personal life

 His family is multi-faith, consisting of Christians and Muslims.
-Being a staunch campaigner for sustainability, he has a keen interest in environmental affairs, particularly the problem of single-useplastic waste pollution in Africa, which he committed himself to addressing during his tenure as vice president.
+Being a staunch campaigner for sustainability, he has a keen interest in environmental affairs, particularly the problem of single-use plastic waste pollution in Africa, which he committed himself to address during his tenure as vice president.

 READ: Meet The African Lady Who Dated King Solomon

-John Mahama net worth 2023 is estimated at 900 million making him one of the richest men in Ghana.
+John Mahama’s net worth in 2023 is estimated at 900 million, making him one of the richest men in Ghana.